Symbol Docs

 The slug follows the same rules as type slugs: lowercased, spaces and special characters replaced by hyphens.

-Teams cannot be referenced directly in conversations or tool calls.
+Organizations cannot be referenced directly in conversations or tool calls.
 They are an organizational layer that controls who has access to capsules and projects.
-Context is always loaded through capsules and projects, not through team membership.
+Context is always loaded through capsules and projects, not through organization membership.

 Summary